Explore

 Restoring Isandlwana

 'The Battle of Isandlwana' is one of our most popular artworks.
-But before going on display again, the iconic painting needed some TLC: tender loving conservation!
+But a few years back, this iconic painting needed some tender loving conservation.

 Lawrence of Arabia, 1919